ccifuentesr/Carmencita-Cookbook/README.md

-# Carmencita Cookbook: The best recipes with Carmencita
+# Carmencita Cookbook: The Best Recipes

 > This repository contains a variety of utilities to use with Carmencita data.
 > Carmencita is the CARMENES Cool star Information and daTa Archive